zimmski/tavor/README.md

 }
 ```

 For easier construction the function `NewSmiley` is defined which sets default values for all members of the `Smiley` struct.
+Note that even tough `0` and `false` are the initialization values of the used types and could be therefore left out, it is more important to explicitly declare what the default values of a token should look like.

 ```go
 func NewSmiley() *Smiley {